tomas-ravalli/product-analytics-framework/README.md

 ## **Layer 3: Activation**

 This is the final and most critical layer, where analytical insights are translated into tangible business and product actions.

-**For a Non-Technical Audience:** This is where the proven facts from our analysis lead to real changes: building new features, improving the user experience, and shaping the overall plan for the product.
+This is where the proven facts from our analysis lead to real changes: building new features, improving the user experience, and shaping the overall plan for the product.

-**For a Technical Audience:** This layer focuses on the translation of validated insights into strategic artifacts and tactical execution.
+This layer focuses on the translation of validated insights into strategic artifacts and tactical execution.
 The crucial feedback loop shows that the outcomes of these actions become the input for a new cycle of theoretical evaluation.

 <p align="center">
   <img src="./assets/fw-l3.png" alt="product analytics framework" width="750">
   <br>
-  <em>Fig. 1: Product Analytics Framework</em>
+  <em>Fig. 4: Activation Layer (L3)</em>
 </p>

 ### **Main Components:**